northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 * **Set up:** Each of our Thanksgiving Day locations could use some TLC with furniture set up and light decorations!
 Biggest need is the afternoon of **Wednesday, November 27**.
 * **Thanksgiving Day:** We're still hyper-focused on fundraising and logistics, so those expressing early interest will be placed on a waitlist unless otherwise specified.
 We strongly encourage signing up to help us with pre-Thanksgiving activities to help earn dibs!

-If you're interested in volunteering with us this Thanksgiving season, please email [thanksgiving@northbrooklynangels.org](mailto:thanksgiving@northbrooklynangels.org) indicating your interest.
+If you're interested in volunteering with us this Thanksgiving season, [take a few minutes and complete our volunteer interest sign up form (via Google).](https://bit.ly/nba24tgiving)

 ## Besides volunteering, what other ways can I be involved?